mike97-pro/starter-hugo-academic/content/publication/design-development-and-validation-of-a-wearable-haptic-thimble-for-remote-palpation/index.md

 ---
 title: "\tMaster Thesis"
-subtitle: Design, Development, and Validation of a Wearable Haptic Thimble for Remote Palpation
+subtitle: ""
 publication_types:
   - "7"
 authors:
   - admin
+publication: Design, Development, and Validation of a Wearable Haptic Thimble for Remote Palpation
 abstract: During the last years, the need for telemedicine to face the challenge of health-care delivery in critical situations, as for example outbreaks of pandemic diseases, has acquired increasing importance.
 Despite that, there is